29JIGOVE05/Python/README.md

 # Python
-This would be my first step to begin my journey with python
+This would be my first step to begin my journey with python.
+Hoping to do well.
+Author ~ George Jibin Verghese